 These connected wearable devices can help healthcare professionals with better ability to capture essential medical information of patients in real-time and obtain a more accurate assessment of patients’ health.

-One great example of Health Wearables is Apple Watch.
+One great example of a Health Wearable is the Apple Watch.

 Recently, Apple Watch saved a man’s life after he fell from his electric bike.
 Upon falling, Apple Watch immediately alerted respective authorities with his location information.